An artist manager handles the day-to-day business affairs so you can focus on being a musician.

 - An artist manager can take care of all these things so you can have more time to keep improving your skills, rehearse with band members and create new music.

-If you’re just getting started, it would be a good idea to enlist the help of your friends who can assist you in booking shows, setting up digital and radio distribution, booking a gig and so on.
+If you’re just getting started, it would be a good idea to enlist the help of your friends who can assist you in booking shows, setting up digital and radio distribution, booking a gig, and so on.

 If one or two of your friends are interested in entering the music industry themselves, they would be the best people to tap.
 Managing you will give them the experience they need, plus they’ll take the load of managing off your shoulders.
 You’ll both grow and learn the ins and outs of the music business, which is crucial if you want to make it big.

 You can also do your homework and some legwork.
-Do some research about music managers in your area, check out who manages your favorite bands and artists, ask around for referrals.
+Do some research about music managers in your area, check out who manages your favorite artists, ask around for referrals.
 When you’re ready to go for established managers, you need to be prepared to pitch yourself to them.

 If you already have a prospective manager in mind, give them the resources they need so they can get an idea of the kind of music you make and what you want to achieve.
-These resources should include music samples, a short bio, a list of gigs or venues where you’ve played and so on.
+These resources should include music samples, a short bio, a list of gigs or venues where you’ve played, and so on.
 If they express interest, set up a meeting so you can discuss your goals further and see if the manager is a good fit.
 Don’t be afraid to discuss your financial situation.
 Honest, open communication is key to establishing a good manager-artist relationship.

 When you’ve found the manager you think would take your best interests to heart and help you build your music career, it’s time to draw up and sign a contract.
-Make sure all parties involved understand what the contact entails.
+Make sure all parties involved understand what the contract entails.
 If in doubt, seek legal advice.

 We hope this helps give you a better idea of what artist managers can do for you and your career.
 If the burden of managing yourself gets in the way of your creative process, hiring a manager can be your next best move.